 Seahawks' Mychal Kendricks: Non-participant Thursday

-Kendricks (hamstring) did not participate at Thursday's practice, John Boyle of the Seahawks' official site reports.
+Kendricks (hamstring) did not practice Thursday, John Boyle of the Seahawks' official site reports.

-Kendricks practiced in a limited fashion Wednesday, so his absence from Thursday's session is concerning for his Week 15 status.
-Shaquem Griffin, among others, is in line to see an expanded role if Kendricks sits out, and the linebackers corps will face a stiff test in slowing down Christian McCaffrey, 2019's scrimmage yards leader.
+Kendricks was limited at Wednesday's session, meaning he looks as though he is trending down ahead of Week 16.
+Coach Pete Carroll mentioned earlier this week that Kendricks would likely be a game-time decision this week, so it may be hard to get a read on his status all the way up until Sunday.
+Cody Barton is slated to fill in at strongside linebacker if Kendricks ends up sitting out.

 More News